Reasoning Models Burn Tokens Filling Gaps You Left in Your Prompt

 | TASK | 2.8% | 100-200 | Clarifying the actual objective |

-A typical raw prompt provides TASK and maybe some CONTEXT.
-That is 2 out of 6 bands.
-The reasoning model fills in the remaining 4, burning 1,500 to 4,000 tokens in the process.
-On a reasoning model priced at $15-60 per million input tokens, those reconstructed bands cost real money.
+A typical short prompt gives the model TASK and maybe some CONTEXT.
+That is only 2 out of 6 areas.
+The model has to fill in the other 4 on its own.
+It burns 1,500 to 4,000 tokens doing that.
+On a reasoning model priced at $15 to $60 per million input tokens, those gap-filling tokens cost real money.

 Empirical Proof: 275 Observations

-Across 275 production observations spanning 11 autonomous agents, I measured the signal-to-noise ratio of prompts before and after 6-band decomposition:
+Across 275 real observations from 11 automated agents, I measured the signal-to-noise ratio of prompts before and after filling all 6 areas:

 | Metric | Raw Prompts (1-2 bands) | sinc Prompts (6 bands) | Reduction |